spiffe/spiffe/standards/SPIFFE_Federation.md

 A [SPIFFE bundle][2] is a resource that contains the public key material needed to authenticate credentials from a particular trust domain.
 This document introduces a specification by which SPIFFE bundles can be securely fetched for the purpose of authenticating identities issued by external authorities.
 Included is information on how to serve a SPIFFE bundle, how to retrieve a SPIFFE bundle, and how to authenticate the endpoints that serve them.

 ## 2. Introduction
+SPIFFE Federation enables the authentication of identity credentials (SVIDs) across trust domains.
+Specifically, it is the act of obtaining the necessary SPIFFE bundle(s) to authenticate SVIDs issued by a different trust domain, and providing said bundles to the workloads performing the authentication.

 Possession of a trust domain's bundle is required in order to validate SVIDs from it.
 Therefore, achieving SPIFFE Federation necessitates the exchange of SPIFFE bundles between trust domains.
 This exchange should occur on a regular basis, allowing the contents of a trust domain's bundle to change over time.

 To achieve this, SPIFFE Federation defines a "bundle endpoint", which is a URL that serves up a SPIFFE bundle for a particular trust domain.
 Also defined are a set of "endpoint profiles", which specify the protocol and authentication semantics used between bundle endpoint servers and clients.
 Finally, this document further specifies the behavior of bundle endpoint clients and servers, and the management of federation relationships and the resulting bundle data.